AIshutin/embedlib/README.md

 # embedlib

-Embedlib is a library similar to [sentence-transformers](https://github.com/UKPLab/sentence-transformers).
-The main advantages of embedlib are:
+`embedlib` is a library similar to [sentence-transformers](https://github.com/UKPLab/sentence-transformers).
+The main advantages of `embedlib` over `sentence-transformers` are:
 - the support of Russian datasets and models
 - multi GPU support
 - half-precision mode